risckaust/risc-documentations/docs/source/1-ros-navigation.rst

 Although there are other packages that allow to build **3D** maps, but we will only stick to 2D mapping in this tutorial.

 So basically, we will be performing 2D SLAM in order to construct a 2D map of a certain environment.
 To do that, as mentioned, we will use ``gmapping`` package.
 This package takes *laser scans* and *robot odometry* and outputs a map expressed as *occupancy grid*.
-Wait!
-What is occupancy grid? don't worry, we will get to that soon.

 To start, we will see how to use mapping through an example.

-Building 2D map using ``gmapping`` package
-^^^^^^

 First let's bring up our Gazebo world.

 .. code-block:: bash

-	roslaunch turtlebot_gazebo turtlebot_world.launch # you can launch different world by adding *world_file:=worlds/willowgarage.world*
+	roslaunch turtlebot_gazebo turtlebot_world.launch # you can launch different world by adding world_file:=worlds/willowgarage.world

 The playground world with a TurtleBot2 looks like this: